mehmetyilmaz001/mehmetyilmaz001/README.md

 ## Frontend Developer (React)

 I am senior frontend developer who has 10+ years of experience.
-Turned user stories into working features by using the technologies HTML, CSS, SASS, JavaScirpt, React and Flutter.
+Turnes user stories into working features by using the technologies HTML, CSS, SASS, JavaScirpt, React and Flutter.

 ### Reach out to me